 There are a number of situations where, if you’re having trouble collecting a payment you’re owed, you may need to put a lien on a property.
 Placing a lien is one option that allows you to secure your debt and hopefully, eventually get paid.
 Two common types of liens are mechanics liens and judgment liens and the process to place each type of lien varies from state to state.
 How to put a lien on property can be confusing so it is important you know how to do it correctly or seek help from a professional lien filing service.

 What Are Mechanics Liens?
 And What happens when you File a lien on a property?

 Mechanics liens are filed by companies and individuals that provide labor or materials to a construction project on a piece of property.
 Check your state to see if you’re eligible to file a mechanics lien by reviewing our Guidebooks, but generally, people who are contractors or subcontractors such as roofers, plumbers, electricians, architects, and more can file a mechanics lien.

-Once you’ve completed the necessary steps for your state, you have secured a lien on a property.
+Once you’ve completed each of these steps required by your state’s lien laws, you have secured a lien on a property.
 This doesn’t mean your work is done!
 You need to pay attention to the timeline for the lien and either file a lien extension, cancel the lien, or take an appropriate action to collect on the debt.

 In addition to obtaining a judgment, mechanics lien holders may also begin an action to foreclose on a piece of property.
 In this case, you may want to see what other liens are outstanding on the property and what the precedence of the liens are to determine if such action is likely to result in a payment to you.